Trump administration hits Iran with economic, diplomatic sanctions after missile attack

 The sanctions are the latest in a cavalcade of diplomatic and economic sanctions slapped on Tehran since the U.S. withdrawal from the 2015 Iran nuclear deal, or Joint Comprehensive Plan of Action (JCPoA), in 2018.
 The U.S. has since imposed sanctions on everything from finances to oil, as well as top officials, and in September sanctioned Iran’s national bank after an attack on Saudi oil facilities.

-Pompeo said that the sanctions are working and contrasted its efforts with those of the Obama administration as it sought to normalize Iran.
+Pompeo said that the sanctions are working and contrasted its efforts with those of the Obama administration as it sought to normalize Iran relations.

 “Sadly, the previous administration had opened up revenue streams for Iran, under our administration oil revenues are down by 80 percent and Iran cannot access roughly 90 percent of its foreign currency reserves,” he said.